TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 - Allows customization of the meme generation process through various settings.
 - Generates memes with a user-provided subject or concept, or you can let the AI decide.
 - Logs meme generation details for future reference.
-- Discord integration with two /slash commands for automatic or promted memes
+- Discord integration with two /slash commands for automatic or prompted memes
+- Optional profanity filter built in

 ## Current Discord bot /slash commands

-- /automeme  This with generate a completly random meme on request and post it in the chat where the command was called
+- /automeme  This with generate a completely random meme on request and post it in the chat where the command was called
-- /automeme_about  This has a required promot field that a user enters their prompt idea/concept/instructions
+- /automeme_about  This has a required prompt field that a user enters their prompt idea/concept/instructions

 ## Usage instructions